CEED/libCEED/examples/petsc/README.md

 - `-test`              - Testing mode (do not print unless error is large)
 - `-benchmark`         - Benchmarking mode (prints benchmark statistics)

-### libCEED examples to compute surface area using DMPlex - areacube and areasphere
+### libCEED example to compute surface area using DMPlex - area

-These examples use the mass matrix to compute the surface area of a cube or a discrete cubed-sphere, defined via DMPlex.
+This example uses the mass matrix to compute the surface area of a cube or a discrete cubed-sphere, defined via DMPlex.

 To build, run `make area`